We want to make improvements between the Penblewin roundabout and Redstone Cross on the A40.

 We held two series of public information exhibitions for A40 Penblewin to Redstone Cross Improvements in April in Llanddewi Velfrey Village Hall and May at Bloomfield House, Narberth, in order to look at proposals.
 Attendees were invited to complete questionnaires at each exhibition.

 We held a public consultation which ran between July 2019 and September 2019.

-We are holding a further public information exhibition on 16 December at Queens Hall, Narberth between 12:00 to 20:00.
+We held a further public information exhibition on 16 December at Queens Hall, Narberth.